 To preview the data, right-click on the object header and select Preview Output from the context menu.
 Here is a look at the dataset:

 To learn how you can configure an Excel Workbook Source object, click here.

 2. Drag the Normalize object from Toolbox > Transformations > Normalize and drop it onto the designer.

-You’ll notice that the object header contains one output node and two input nodes by default.
+You will notice that the object header contains one Output node and two Input nodes by default.

-Any field mapped as a new member to one input node will appear in all of the input nodes as well as the output node.
-In this case, we’ll map the SSN field from the source object to an input node.
+Any field mapped as a new member to one Input node will appear in all of the input nodes as well as the Output node.
+In this case, we will map the SSN field from the source object to an Input node.

 3. Right-click on the header of the Normalize object and select Properties from the context menu.